jzheng2017/OS_assignment2/project/documentation/report.md

 ### Bounded and unbounded buffer
 The way bounded and unbounded behaviour is enforced is using one variable, namely, `bounded`.
 The `bounded` variable is a boolean, which is set at the creation of a `synchronized_vector`.

 The `synchronized_vector` provides two constructors, namely one without any arguments (unbounded) and a constructor with one argument (bounded) which is the `bound` value.
 Using this passed in argument the boundary for the vector is set.
-This is done using the `reserve` function from the `vector` class which allows one to set the `capacity` of the `vector`.
+This is done using the `maxBound` variable, this variable enforces the max boundary.
 In this one argument constructor the global `bounded` variable is also set to `true`.
-This `bounded` variable is used in the operations to determine if the set boundary has been reached or not.
+This `bounded` variable is used in the operations to determine whether to check if the set boundary has been reached or not.

 ### Resize
 After the creation of the `synchronized_vector` it is also possible to resize the capacity of the `vector`.
 This resize request just like write and removal is treated as a worker, as it modifies the data/structur of the vector.
 Therefore it has to go through the same process of acquiring `m_readers` and `m_worker_queue`.

-After having done that it will resize the capacity using one function. `reserve` to set the allocated `capacity`.
+After having done that it will resize the size using one function.
+Namely `resize` to set the `size` of the vector.
+It also sets a `maxBound` variable to use as a max bound.
 Lastly, it also has to set the `bounded` variable to `true` because it is now bounded by the specified `size` argument.

 At last it has to release the acquired mutexes again.